Slovenia elects first woman president in a runoff vote

 She trailed Logar in the first round of voting two weeks ago.

-But since none of the seven contenders who competed in the first round managed to gather more than 50% of the ballots to claim outright victory, Logar and Pirc Musar went forward to a runoff.
+But since none of the seven contenders who competed in the first round managed to gather more than 50% support to claim outright victory, Logar and Pirc Musar went to a runoff.
 Analysts in Slovenia had predicted that centrist and liberal voters would rally behind Pirc Musar.

-Pirc Musar will succeed President Borut Pahor, a centrist politician who had already served two terms in office.
+Pirc Musar will succeed President Borut Pahor, a centrist politician who had already served two terms.

 While the presidency is largely ceremonial in Slovenia, the head of state still is seen as a person of authority.
 Presidents nominate prime ministers and members of the constitutional court, who are then elected in parliament, and appoints members of the anti-corruption commission.